microsoft/industry/telco/solutions/mgmtOptions/readme.md

 Azure Active Directory (Azure AD) business-to-business (B2B) collaboration is a feature within External Identities that lets you invite guest users to collaborate with your organization.
 With B2B collaboration, you can securely share your company's applications and services with guest users from any other organization, while maintaining control over your own corporate data.

-The diagram below shows that users originating from the Telco Azure Active Directory are invited and projected into the customer's Azure Active Directory.
+The diagram below shows that users originating from the Operator Azure AD are invited and projected into the customer's Azure AD.
 Once the users are added to the customer directory, they can be assigned any Azure AD, Azure, Power Platform, or Microsoft365 role assignment.

 ![b2b](./images/b2b.png)